Nishijin Textile Center 西陣織会館

-Kyoto has been at the center of kimono and textile production in Japan for the past 1,000 years.
-Visit Nishijin to learn about the history of and see demonstrations of this ancient art.
+Kyoto has been at the center of culture and traditional industry.
+Visit Nishijin to learn about the history and the skills required of this ancient art.

 The origins of Nishijin go back to the 5th century, with textiles developed for the Imperial Court

-Nishijin Textile Center is easily accessible by train or bus from JR Kyoto Station .
+Nishijin Textile Center is easily accessible by subway or bus from Kyoto Station .

-By train: Take the Karasuma Subway line north to Imadegawa Station.
-Walk west along Imadegawa-dori for approximately 20 minutes.
+By train, take the Karasuma subway line north to Imadegawa Station.
+Walk west along Imadegawa-dori Street for approximately 10 minutes.

-Alternatively, Kyoto City Bus #9 passes the Horikawa Imadegawa bus stop near the center.
-Factor around 30 minutes for your entire journey.
+Alternatively, take the Kyoto City Bus #9 and get off at the Horikawa Imadegawa bus stop near the center.
+The bus should take around 30 minutes.

-If you want a more hands-on experience, the center offers traditional small-loom weaving classes.
-Try your hand at making a place mat, scarf or crafting items out of silkworm cocoons.
+If you want a more hands-on experience, the center offers small-loom weaving classes.
+Try your hand at making a small decorative piece for a table.

 Visitors can rent and wear kimono from the center for photographic purposes or stroll the streets of Kyoto in traditional garb.
-Fancier kimono, like those worn by maiko (geisha in training) or ladies of the court, are also available.
-You can even get your face painted in the traditional make up of the day.
+Fancier kimono, like those worn by maiko—geisha in training—and ladies of the court are also available.

 The center's gift shop sells many items, including Nishijin textile accessories, neckties, handbags, and original products from the Nishijin Textile Center.